KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ### Conclusion

-Now that you know how to use some basic text, I would recommend trying out using logic to dynmically change what text is being shown and/or what color the text is.
+Now that you know how to use some basic text, I would recommend trying out using logic to dynamically change what text is being shown and/or what color the text is.

-The next section will go into more specalized styling of text.
+The next section will go into more specialized styling of text.

 ## Stylized Text